 Frequently Asked Questions

-Legally, organizations must be (i) recognized by the U.S. Internal Revenue Service as a tax-exempt entity [i.e., a 501(c) (3)], or (ii) a public school or agency that meets our Foundation’s primary goal of promoting health and education, especially to those with significant unmet needs.
-Note: Currently, the Boston Scientific Foundation only makes grants within the United States.
+Organizations must be recognized by the U.S. Internal Revenue Service as a tax-exempt entity [501(c) (3)], or a public school or agency that meets our Foundation’s primary goal of improving health and opening up educational opportunities for economically disadvantaged persons.

 What is not eligible for support from the Boston Scientific Foundation?

 - Requests for event-based fundraising or sponsorships

 - General operating requests

 - Continuing medical education requests or medical research requests

 - Political campaigns to support and/or oppose candidates for public office

 - Fundraising initiatives that may directly or indirectly benefit Boston Scientific Corporation